ldeo-glaciology/ice-sheet-seminar-2022/notes/week-2-notes.md

 So the bold statement above can be generalized to **In a steady state the horizontal flux divergence balances the accumulation rate.**

-## PLaying with the toy model numerically
+## Playing with the toy model numerically
 I wrote some code in a jupyter notebook which solves our toy ice model numerically to understand how the curvature happens.
 If you start with an liner $H$, $\dot{H} is initially uniform.
 It is the boundary conditions that break that uniformity and allow a curved surface to form.
 This notebook can be found [here](https://github.com/ldeo-glaciology/ice-sheet-seminar-2022/blob/main/code/toy_model_w2.ipynb).